 to Native American and Alaska Native students who have demonstrated commitment to careers related to Native health care, including health care administration, social work, medicine, dentistry, counseling, and research into health conditions affecting Native American communities, and other related fields.

 Each scholarship provides up to $7,000 for tuition and other educational expenses, a four-day orientation, and access to a mentoring network of environmental and Native American health and tribal policy professionals.

 Candidates must be U.S. citizens, permanent residents, or nationals, and enrolled as full-time college sophomores or juniors at the time of application; candidates must also be maintaining a B average or better in their academic work.
 Candidates must be committed to careers related to the environment, or committed to careers in tribal public policy or Native American health care.
 Only Native Americans or Alaska Natives may apply in the tribal public policy or Native American health care categories.

-Columbia University may nominate a total of six eligible undergraduates for consideration each year.
+Columbia University may nominate a total of eight eligible undergraduates for consideration each year.
 Students in Columbia College, Columbia Engineering and the School of General Studies who will be current sophomores or juniors at the time of application are eligible.
 The internal campus competition places students into consideration for nomination.
 Students may not apply directly for this fellowship without first having been nominated.